Biogas Production ebook horizontal banner ad.

 The following is our version of the list which appeared in 2013, on the Biogas Info website maps page, when the number of UK plants had just risen to a magic 100 for the first time!

-The table below was last updated in 2013.
-We have retained it here because we think it remains an interesting record of the 100 first biogas plants in the UK.
-We recommend a visit to the WRAP list (link provided at top of this page) for the most up to date record of anaerobic digestion plants UK.
+The table below is a snapshot of the first 100 UK biogas plants when that magic figure was achieved in 2013.
+We have retained it here because we think it remains an interesting record.
+We recommend a visit to the WRAP list (link provided at top of this page) for the most up to date record of operational anaerobic digestion plants in the UK.

 1AC Shropshire Ltd (Waste Feedstock;